Healthy Homes Assessment Maupuia

 Home Assessments Maupuia for Rental Properties

-There are a variety of things to look over during a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a myriad of concerns to be able to examine in an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For specialist advice, call today to book your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties